rwieruch/blog_robinwieruch_content/blog/web-applications/index.md

 * web server/application server
 * server-side rendering vs client-side rendering
 * server-side routing vs client-side routing
-* single-page applications vs multi-page applications
+* single-page application vs multi-page application
 * code splitting, lazy loading, tree shaking, ...
-* full-stack applications
+* full-stack application
 * static site generation
 * BaaS, PaaS, IaaS, ...

-Depending on your current level as a web developer, I encourage you to pause anytime while reading this guide, because it's pretty extensive and especially to the end can become pretty overwhelming for beginners.
-But let's get started ...
+Depending on your current level as a web developer, I encourage you to take a break at any time while reading this guide, because it's pretty extensive and can be a little overwhelming for beginners, especially towards the end.
+Let's get started ...

 # Table of Contents